InfuseAI/primehub-site/docs/introduction.md

 ---

-**PrimeHub** is a *Kubernetes*-based platform designed for groups of data scientists.
-It aims at being a all-in-one enterprise machine learning platform to provide seamless MLOps experience.
+**PrimeHub** is a *Kubernetes-based* platform designed for groups of data scientists.
+It aims to be an all-in-one, enterprise-level, machine learning platform that provides a seamless MLOps experience.

-Adopting the group-centric design, scientists can share datasets, artifacts and collaborates easily within same groups/projects, which accelerates collaborative development for project groups, besides, scientists are capable of developing models, serving models and monitoring models performance with full governance and transparency.
-In terms of platform administration, PrimeHub provides administrators capability of access control management, resources management and quotas control for project groups accordingly, which facilitates the efficiency of resources utilization.
-Furthermore, with installed 3rd-party Apps, PrimeHub capabilities can be augmented on demand.
+PrimeHub adopts a group-centric design, which accelerates collaborative development.
+In PrimeHub, scientists can share datasets, artifacts, and seamlessly collaborate on projects in groups.
+Models can be developed, deployed, and monitored with full control in a transparent group environment.

+Using PrimeHub’s granular controls, administrators can configure access control settings, manage resources, and adjust resource quotas for groups - All facilitating efficient resource utilization.

+With the addition of 3rd-party app integration, PrimeHub’s capabilities can be augmented on demand, accelerating the machine learning workflow.
+These 3rd-party apps also benefit from the access control and resource configurability that is available through PrimeHub, making for a true, all-in-one, MLOps solution.

 ## Key Capabilities